 Nothing is more influential in successfully executing a loss prevention program than identifying and rallying around a cause.
 This may sound silly, and you will not read this in many textbooks, so please bear with me on this point.

 Read all of the survey data conducted by human resource firms or social scientists and one thing clearly stands out.
-The vast majority of associates are motivated by much more than a paycheck.
+The majority of associates are motivated by much more than a paycheck.
 If the paycheck, bonus, or reward program cannot get them to execute, the chances of getting them to support a company initiative, especially from loss prevention, will be short-lived at best.
 This becomes especially evident if traditional management approaches of being tough, direct, or worse, auditing for compliance, become part of the execution strategy.
-Let me cite one example.
+Many loss prevention strategy examples support this idea.
+Here’s one:

 The directive was to take the worst 20 percent of our stores as measured by our inventory shortage results, and immediately execute a reward program for the detection, apprehension, and prosecution of any associate caught stealing from the company.
 I was told to make the reward $10,000 per conviction (no, I did not add a zero).